MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ## Best practice

 Don't remove what appear to be unused header files without first adding indirectly included header files.
 That's because your code may rely on indirect includes in a header file that is otherwise unused.
 Add transitively used headers first.
-Then, when you remove unused headers, you won't have compilation errors due to missing header files that were included indirectly by a header file you've removed.
+Then, when you remove unused headers, you don't get compilation errors due to missing header files that are included indirectly by a header file you've removed.

 One way to do this is to set the Include Cleanup setting for **Add missing includes suggestion level** to **Suggestion** (**Tools** > **Options** > **Text Editor** > **C/C++** > **Code Cleanup**).
 Also set **Remove unused includes suggestion level** to **Suggestion**.
 Then:

 1. In the error list, make sure the filter is set to **Build + IntelliSense**.
 1. Look for instances of "Content from #include x is used in this file and transitively included."
 1. Hover your cursor over a line with the suggestion.
-From the lightbulb dropdown, select **Add all transitively used includes**.
+From the light bulb dropdown, select **Add all transitively used includes**.
 1. Repeat these steps in your project until all suggestions regarding transitive includes are addressed.
 1. Remove unused includes: in the error list, look for an instance of "#include x is not used in this file."
 1. Hover your cursor over the unused header.
-From the lightbulb dropdown, select **Remove all unused includes**.
+From the light bulb dropdown, select **Remove all unused includes**.
 1. Repeat these steps in your project until all Include Cleanup suggestions are addressed.

 In this brief overview, you've seen how Include Cleanup can help you remove unused headers, and add headers that were indirectly included.
 This helps you keep your code clean, potentially build faster, and reduces the brittleness of your code.